 Methodology and scope of the neo-classical microeconomics paradigm; topics include the theory of competitive firms and consumers, general equilibrium, Pareto optimum, welfare theorems, non-competitive markets, uncertainty and asymmetric information.
 Prereq: 4001.01 or 501A, or equiv, and permission of economics director of graduate studies.
 Not open to students with credit for 8711 (804), 8712 (805), 704, or 705.

 Generalized least squares; specification tests; generalized method of moments; endogenous regressors and simultaneous equation systems; panel data; nonlinear estimation; discrete and limited dependent variable models; and basic time-series analysis.
-Prereq: 8731 or equiv with permission of economics director of grad studies.
-Not open to students with credit for 640, 740, 741, and 742.
+Prereq: 8731, or equiv with permission of Economics Director of Graduate Studies.

 A theoretical treatment of information economics and mechanism design; topics include implementation, dominant strategy mechanism, Bayesian mechanism design, adverse selection, moral hazard, social choice and auctions.
-Prereq: 8713 (805), or equiv, and permission of Economics Director of Graduate Studies.
-Not open to students with credit for 808.
+Prereq: 8713, or equiv, and permission of Economics Director of Graduate Studies.